-At Modernize, our goal is to help you find a contractor with ease.
+At Modernize, our goal is to help you find a professional contractor with ease.
 We invite you to tell us more about your project and expectations.
 From there, we will quickly connect you to a trusted, local contractor to complete the stair lift installation process.
 Most chair lift installers can also help with other home accessibility modifications, such as installing a walk-in tub in your bathroom.

 By using the information in this guide, you will be able to select the contractor who is right for your stair lift installation.
 You are moving one step closer to a chair lift that improves the efficiency and safety of your home with an added feeling of independence and empowerment.

 Here's how we've helped 2M+ homeowners get projects done: